Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Abstract

 \section{Abstract}

-A fundamental tenet of learning theory is that a trade-off exists between the complexity of a prediction rule and its ability to generalize.
-The double-decent phenomenon shows that modern machine learning models do not obey this paradigm: beyond the interpolation limit, the test error declines as model complexity increases.
-We investigate over-parameterization in linear regression using the recently proposed predictive normalized maximum likelihood (pNML) learner which is the min-max regret solution for individual data.
-We derive an upper bound of its regret and show that if the test sample lies mostly in a subspace spanned by the eigenvectors associated with the large eigenvalues of the empirical correlation matrix of the training data, the model generalizes despite its over-parameterized nature.
-We demonstrate the use of the pNML regret as a point-wise learnability measure on synthetic data and that it can successfully predict the double-decent phenomenon using the UCI dataset.
+A fundamental principle of learning theory is that there is a trade-off between the complexity of a prediction rule and its ability to generalize.
+Modern machine learning models do not obey this paradigm: They produce an accurate prediction even with a perfect fit to the training set.
+We investigate over-parameterized linear regression models focusing on the minimum norm solution: This is the solution with the minimal norm that attains a perfect fit to the training set.
+We utilize the recently proposed predictive normalized maximum likelihood (pNML) learner which is the min-max regret solution for the distribution-free setting.
+We derive an upper bound of this min-max regret which is associated with the prediction uncertainty.
+We show that if the test sample lies mostly in a subspace spanned by the eigenvectors associated with the large eigenvalues of the empirical correlation matrix of the training data, the model generalizes despite its over-parameterized nature.
+We demonstrate the use of the pNML regret as a point-wise learnability measure on synthetic data and successfully observe the double-decent phenomenon of the over-parameterized models on UCI datasets.